 Capone is a trade town/city located on the northern edge of the Goshen Hills.
 A major trade route runs overland from the Varencian Empire, through the Munire Titans and the Goshen Hills to the town of Capone.
 From Capone the trade route blazes a path through the no-man’s land between Toreador and Falconaire.

 Capone is a rough around the edges frontier town that likes to consider itself a free city, although it is a part of the kingdom of Toreador.
 In Capone, some thieves guilds are on equal standing with the various merchant’s guilds in the public’s eye, with “legitimate” businesses acting as a thinly veiled and commonly acknowledged facade for the thieves guilds.

-There are three competing “guilds” in the town of Capone.
+There were three competing “guilds” in the town of Capone.
 The Profiteers’ Guild, under the strong control of Bandit-lord Cromag was the main player, ostensibly allied with the Toreador Merchant Guild.

 The second most powerful guild ran most of the black market business activities from under the streets of the town of Capone, and was led by Pete Rejo, and called themselves the Street Merchants.
 This guild was the most devious at playing the other powers against each other for their own profit.

 The third guild dealt primarily with smuggling and “protection” rackets.
 This being said, the “Guild” was the least disliked by the general populace of the area.
 The “Guild” was able to take over and run the Profiteers’ Guild out of business during a three way civil war like uprising in the town.
 Things settled down in the aftermath of the guild war, with the “Guild” running most of the “trade” business and bringing stability to the black market and merchants in the area.
 Remnants of the Street Merchants still exist, lurking in the shadows.